SoftDevGang/untangled-conditionals-kata/README.md

 * if tests passed (or no tests) we deploy the project.
   * we log deploy result (success or failure)
-* if tests did not pass we consider deploy also failed.

 * if config is set to send emails, we send email report
   * when test and deploy passed we email a report of that